bevyengine/rfcs/rfcs/35-stages_are_labels.md

 What about states then?

 Well in this rework, states (both app and lifecycle) simply increase the number of combinations that can be pushed onto the stack.
-States and stage trees have a decoupled* many-to-many relationship which, when combined with the utility of states in general pattern matching throughout an app, makes the whole setup very flexible.
+States have a decoupled* many-to-many relationship with stages and trees.
+Since states can be used in pattern matching throughout an app, this combination is very flexible.

 Too flexible, actually.
 Transitions and the execution stack are safe abstractions given the atomicity of stages, but they leave users wide open to writing [spaghetti][7].
 For a better user experience, Bevy likely needs a higher-level abstraction with more guard rails (i.e. state charts) and visualization tools.

 *While decoupled, transitions are still aligned to stage boundaries, so the state cannot be changed in the middle of a leaf stage.

+### SystemSet is renamed to Config

+While we're bikeshedding, there's no overlap between stages and system sets, but "set" and "added to a set" sort of imply that the systems have some ordering relationship.
+"Config" seems clearer.

 ### So what does all this accomplish?